trothr/blog/Marilyn/2020/20200328-marilyn-the-celebrity.md

 Because of Coronavirus, I'm cooped-up at home.
 Lots of reminders of my Marilyn Kay.

+I think of our dear friends Jim and Jube.
+Even before CEF, Marilyn had begun home schooling Chelle and Martin.
+Jim and Jube are pillars in the Texas home schooling movement, having endured the early days when a truant officer might come knockin at your door.
+They're celebrities too, but always treated us with the utmost love and kindness and hospitality.

 A final note about CEF:
 This is why we set-up Marilyn's memorial